adocilesloth/TS3OBSPlugin/README.md

 TS3OBSPlugin
 ============
 Plugin that edits a TS3 nickname to have a defined prefix when streaming.
-May make your name r or cted.
-Not sure why yet.
+(Hopefully) Fixed the bug that renamed a user r or cted.

 ts3.txt goes in %appdata%\OBS\pluginData.
 Put your unique TS3 ID after cuid= .